Declutter After the Holidays & Donate to Others

 - Old Children’s Toys

 If you have kids, then they most likely received a mountain of new toys this year.
-Rather than letting last year’s toys collect in the toy box, go through your child’s old toys with them.
-This will give them the opportunity to give their input on what they want to keep, as well as show them the importance of giving to those in need when you donate them together.
+Rather than letting last year’s toys go unused in the toy box, go through your child’s old toys with them.
+This will give your children the opportunity to share their input on what they want to keep and really play with as well as show them the importance of giving to those in need when you donate unwanted toys together.
+Also consider talking about toys that your children may have outgrown as a nice gift for those less fortunate.
+That also opens up room for new toys that are on level.